RedhawkSDR/transceiver-api/fei_modifications.md

 conveyance APIs.

 # Overall Questions for Core Framework

-1. `referenceSettlingTime` : an attribute of a device that summarizes the cumulative settling time required when a _retune_ even occurs (adjustments to center frequency, sample rate, bandwidth)

-    a.
-Can we add this property to the `AnalogTuner` interface and then advertise it in the `FRONTEND::tuner_status` structure?

-    b.
-Should it just be '0' if the device doesn't support it? c.
-Does this not beg the question whether we should have a flag to indicate whether all settling times have been accomplished and the devices PLLs are _locked_?

-2.  `frontend_array_allocation_struct` - a new allocation structure for coherent
-    Rx or Tx tuners.
-See [here](#the-multi-channel-allocation).

 3. Don't have a way to send RF characteristics @ the same time we send data.
     This becomes important when a block of data needs to be transmitted at specific